Secret to killing grubs

 The Cycle of the Japanese Beetle

 Ok, so the female will lay its eggs in the soil in about June (AKA…June Bug).
 The eggs hatch and become grub larvae.
-They dig into lawns this is when they feed on the roots of your lawn.
-When the weather cools they will go deeper into the dirt lying dormant throughout the winter seasons.
+They dig into lawns, and this is when they feed on the roots of your lawn.
+When the weather cools, they will go deeper into the dirt, lying dormant throughout the winter seasons.
 In the Southwest, spring comes around early.
 March is when they start feeding again.

-When June comes around again the grubs become adult beetles they mate and the female will lay down more larvae eggs, and it starts all over again.
+When June comes around again, the grubs become adult beetles, they mate, and the female will lay more larvae eggs, and it starts all over again.
 June bugs have three life cycles.

 How to tell if you have grubs?